No letup for UK lawmakers: Johnson presses ahead with Brexit - The Boston Globe

 On Thursday, Queen Elizabeth II will deliver a speech written by Johnson’s government, laying out the administration’s policy plans.

-Gove said, after Brexit, the new Conservative government’s first priority will be pumping billions into Britain’s ailing national health system.
+Gove said that after Brexit the new Conservative government’s first priority will be pumping billions into Britain’s ailing national health system.

 Advertisement